rks101/rks101/README.md

   author = {rks},
   title = {GitHub repo isdp},
   howpublished = {\url{https://github.com/rks101/isdp}},
-  note = {Helpful discussions on Information Security and Data Protection}, year = {2018-2026}
+  note = {Topics on Information Security and Data Protection}, year = {2018-2026}
 }

-🔭 Currently working on ... webapps because Some portals in our country need love!
+🤔 Currently working on ... web+/apps and data protection because portals in our country 🇮🇳 need love ❤️!
 👯 Looking forward to collaborate on these repos ...

 <!--